 A panga dingy ride around the rocky shores allows you to spot Galapagos penguins and other Galapagos shore birds.

 Dive yachts like the Galapagos Sky stop off at Vicente Roca on Isabela.
 This is wall dive with lots of nooks and crannies to explore for marine creatures among the coral.
 Currents are not usually strong, and visibility is reasonable.
-The top target at Vicente Roca are the giant Sun Fish (Mola Mola).
-Also keep your eyes peeled for frogfish, red lipped batfish, sea horses, octopus, puffers and other reef fish.
-Penguins, sea lions and marine birds often dive for fish here too.
+The top target at Vicente Roca is the giant Sun Fish (Mola Mola).
+Also keep your eyes peeled for frogfish, red-lipped batfish, sea horses, octopus, puffers, and other reef fish.
+Penguins, sea lions, and marine birds often dive for fish here too.

-Located off the northwestern shores of Isabela, Cape Marshal is a reef dive that reaches depths of 120ft.
+Located off the northwestern shores of Isabela Island, Cape Marshal is a reef dive that reaches depths of 120ft.
 Hammerhead and white-tipped reef sharks, rays, schools of barracuda, guineafowl pufferfish, parrotfish, yellowtail surgeonfish, and sea lions are some of the marine highlights that frequent the area.
-Gentle giant rays (Manta, Mobula and Marble) also drift slowly by.
+Gentle giant rays (Manta, Mobula, and Marble) also drift slowly by.

 Cape Marshall has strong currents so is for advanced divers only.
 Check out the Aggressor III dive yacht itinerary to visit this part of Isabela island at Galapagos.